 Imagine designing six Abstract Icon Logo concepts and then finding out your client is looking for a Mascot or Character Logo.

 Ask this question early on in your logo design process.
-You will be glad you did.
+You’ll be glad you did.